Wasiu-lab/Cloud-Engineering/Hosting-of-a-Web-App-on-AWS/Readme.md

 - **Monitor logs in CloudWatch** for debugging.

 ---

-## Screenshots
-_(Add images of implementation steps, such as EC2 setup, RDS creation, ALB configurations, etc.)_

----

 ## Connecting to private EC2 instance via a bastion host
 1. To change the ssh key permission: